The history curriculum aims to inspire students to become well rounded and passionate historians who think critically about the world they live in.

 The geography curriculum aims to develop students sense of place, space and scale.
 This will enable students to gain a better appreciation and understanding of the interactions between the physical and human characteristics of our world and to become global citizens and have the cultural literacy to be role models for the future and set a trail for others to emulate.
 Considering themes such as sustainability, development and climate change in their everyday lives.

-Geography offers the opportunity to study a range of topics that investigate the physical processes of our planet, the impact of humans on the natural world and the economic and environmental challenges within the local, national and global context.
+In the classroom and through fieldwork, Geography at WOA offers the opportunity to study a range of topics, that investigate the physical processes of our planet, the impact of humans on the natural world and the economic and environmental challenges within the local, national and global context.
 This gives students the confidence to interact with the wider world, leading to fulfilled and positive life experiences.
-The curriculum encourages students to ask questions, develop critical thinking skills, and layer a deeper understanding of complex concepts as the course navigates through the curriculum.
+The curriculum encourages students to ask questions, embed fundamental geographical skills (such as cartography, data analysis and use of geographical information systems), develop critical thinking skills, and layer a deeper understanding of complex concepts as the course navigates through the curriculum.

 The religious studies (RS) curriculum aims to engage, inspire, challenge and encourage students to become more profound thinkers, equipping them with the knowledge and skills to answer challenging questions.
 The curriculum supports students in being able to make critical and balanced judgements, about ultimate questions around meaning and purpose, through the development of religious literacy in terms of vocabulary and conceptual understanding.